melissacanazon/map2cmdb/README.md

 3.1.
 The scripts call for the book ‘outTest.xlsx’ , it is probably easiest to save the book as this.
 If you change the name of this book (or any of the books or sheet names), than you will have to modify the code to point to the proper book/sheet.
 4. Make sure all scripts and excel books are in the same working directory.
 5. Run map2assets.py

+**** also, the reason for 3 scripts is because each does a different function that I will sometimes use individually.
+If you want to do the same, then comment out the last few lines that call for the next script to open ****